 2. Has poor communication skills

-If your agent does not communicate well with you over important details, you will end up unsatisfied and your goals unmet.
+If your agent does not communicate with you or does not communicate important details well, you will end up unsatisfied and your goals unmet.
 It is important that your real estate agent contacts you, especially during crucial times throughout the buying or selling transaction.
 They should also be available regularly and get back to you within reasonable time frames.
 The housing market is a fast-paced industry, and poor communication can quickly lead to missed opportunities.

 3. Does not know your market